-Whenever I come across new information regarding vacant homes through education or personal experience, I like to share it with my clients.
+Whenever I come across new information regarding vacant or unoccupied homes through education or personal experience, I like to share it with my clients.
 They can then decide how they would like to proceed.
 This particular blog discusses DampRid.
-My company does NOT recommend the use of DampRid in vacant homes or vehicles.
+My company does NOT recommend the use of DampRid in vacant or unoccupied homes or vehicles.
 I’m not saying that DampRid is a bad product.
-I believe it can be a useful product in a home that is actually being occupied, but not in a vacant home.
+I believe it can be a useful product in a home that is actually being occupied, but not in a vacant or unoccupied home.

 These are a few concerns I have with DampRid: